srcmilena/fullstack_eletro/README.md

 # Full-stack Eletro

-Site proposto nos estudos das aulas de HTML e CSS da plataforma de aprendizado do programa Recode Pro.
+Web site proposed in the studies of the HTML and CSS classes of the Recode Pro (bootcamp) learning platform.